-Quite often there are job seekers you get the opportunity to work with whom are just that little bit special.
-Something about them makes them standout.
+Sometimes, there are job seekers you get to work with whom are just that little bit special.
+Something about them makes them stand out.
 This is what we recruiters love.

 Whilst this has been an incredibly rapid recruitment process, I did feel I really got the opportunity to know Danielle Lapham.
 A passionate digital marketing lady, she seemed a little disillusioned with her job search when I first spoke with her.
 She’d been made redundant, she’d been pushed into interviewing for jobs she didn’t really want and was now a little disheartened as to whether the “perfect job” was out there at all.

 Luckily I knew that it was – and it’s exactly why I had got in touch!

 I was looking for someone with precisely her skill set; and boy, was I thrilled when her personality matched my expectations!
 Personable, vibrant, ambitious and keen to continue her journey of professional growth, Danielle was going to be the right person for my client.
 Having assisted in the hiring of a number of their existing team already, we knew what works for this employer and Danni set about proving it to me from the offset.

 Reading her CV, and then talking with Dani, I felt her CV didn’t do her justice.
 I could see why she wasn’t getting the interviews for the jobs she really wanted.
 I encouraged her to consider what an employer would think when they read it.
 For her to write down what she had done in her job, what she had achieved and what knowledge, skills and tools she had used to deliver those results in her job would make for a much greater impacting CV.